 Pension payments to retirees and Long Term Disability payments

 Please be aware that MIT is a relatively open space, especially during the workday.
 There have been thefts of computers, cell phones, and wallets from offices and open areas on campus, so please make sure to secure your area and do not leave valuables unattended.

 Dial 100 or 617-253-1212 from a campus phone for all police, medical/ambulance, fire/explosion, and other emergencies.
-Non-emergency injuries should be reported to your supervisor and MIT Medical Department, E23, 253-1311 (open 24 hours per day/ 7 days per week).
+Non-emergency injuries should be reported to your supervisor and MIT Health Department, E23, 253-1311 (open 24 hours per day/ 7 days per week).
 After contacting the proper authorities, please also let Physics HQ staff know about thefts and any injuries within 24 hours of the accident.

 - MIT Off-Campus Housing Office – provides listings of temporary housing, realtors, and additional resources, as well as a guide to neighborhoods and the rental housing market

 - MIT On-Campus Housing – You must apply to the waiting list first, then email your appointment letter to email@example.com.

 - Temporary on-campus housing is available from mid-May until early September and from late December until early February via an on-campus sublicense from a current resident: http://housing.mit.edu/graduatefamily/sublicense_center

 - Suggested web sites for additional housing/accommodation: http://www.sabbaticalhomes.com/ and http://www.academichomes.com/

 - Parking is available on campus and you must sign up via the department parking coordinator, Vicky Metternich (4-311, firstname.lastname@example.org, 3-4804).